 There are 27 other principles in Carnegie’s book.
 One thing we learn from it is “When dealing with people, let us remember we are not dealing with creatures of logic.
 We are dealing with creatures of emotion, creatures bristling with prejudices and motivated by pride and vanity.”

-In this article, I will be discussing some of the best principles you can apply to win friends in your workplace.
+In this article we’ll discuss some of the best principles you can apply to win friends in your workplace.
 Hopefully, these will give you the kickstart you need to make your life at work better.

 1. Pay Attention To Your Coworkers